aavilaherrera/simulate_tools/README.md

 alignment that *looks like* a **given observed alignment**.
 The inferred **root sequence** of the given protein sequence alignment is evolved with [Revolver](http://www.cibiv.at/software/revolver/)

+Currently, the gapping pattern of the current alignment is overlayed onto the generated alignments.

 ### Authors

 Aram Avila-Herrera (Aram.Avila-Herrera at ucsf dot edu)